Stop the Bleed®

 Instructors should register all classes on the bleedingcontrol.org website.
 This will ensure the general public are able to locate the course and provide data regarding the number and types of individuals that have been reached with the training.

-Resources to Support the Stop the Bleed Campaign
+Resources to Support the Stop the Bleed® Campaign

 There are multiple resources available through the American College of Surgeons Stop the Bleed website at bleedingcontrol.org.

 Individuals that have received the Bleeding Control (B-Con) instructor training and would like to register as an ACS instructor, access the ACS instructor portal, or post a class on the ACS website may do so at bleedingcontrol.org or by clicking on this Instructor Portal Link.
 IDPH has developed Iowa Stop the Bleed® Instructor Information, a presentation to assist new instructors in the process of registering and accessing training materials.

 The Instructor Portal allows registered instructors to access the B-con course materials and add classes to the American College of Surgeons' class portal.